 Making fitness and healthy eating simple, approachable, realistic and without missing out on any of the good things in life.

 I believe in an 80/20 balance when it comes to eating, a lot of what’s good for you and a little of what you love.
 I don’t follow a specific diet, I just try to eat real, whole foods.
-I’m currently in the (long) process of training to become a Registered Dietician, and am studying for my Biology and Chemistry pre-requisites.
+I’m currently in the (long) process of training to become a Registered Dietitian, and am in my final year (of 4!) at London Met Uni.

 Thanks so much for stopping by, I hope you’ll have a look around my blog before you go.
 If you’d like to get in touch, I love hearing from readers, brands and PR at email@example.com